 8. The Food Fiesta.
 There are several food stalls aligned that will let you explore different Indian cuisines from across the country.
 Do not miss this unique opportunity to relish different regional cuisines of India.

 By Air.
 The nearest airport is the Biju Patnaik International Airport which is situated in the Bhubaneswar city in Odisha.
 It is just 62 kilometres away from Konark Town via State Highway 13 which will take around 1 to 2 hours.
-The airport is well-connected to India’s major cities such as Kolkata (496.3 km), Delhi (1736.8 km), Mumbai (1,810 km), and Chennai (1270.3 km).
-The airport is well-equipped with hotels and restaurants.
-It has got great roadway connectivity within Odisha and with other neighbouring states.
+The airport is well-equipped with hotels and restaurants and has got great roadway connectivity within Odisha and with other neighbouring states.

 By Road.
 Konark is well linked to other cities through the Orissa State Public Transport buses.
 Private Volvo bus facilities are also available from Bhubaneshwar (66 km), Puri to Konark (36 km), Cuttack (80.5 km) and Gorakhnath (72 km).
 Public buses, as well as the state buses both, cost a very minimum amount to reach the place.
-If you are thinking as to how to reach Konark then roadways is a budget-friendly and comfortable option.
+Apart from the buses, you can also choose to travel via cabs or your own vehicle.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here